Best Voice to Text Apps for Mac

 • Searchable history and audio playback

-• Optimized for Apple Neural Engine hardware
+• Optimized for Apple Silicon hardware

 • Hotkey-triggered dictation in any app